shoutbomb/libsbapi/README.md

 	</USER>
 ```

-### Example: cancel– returns success or failure, when attempting to abandon a hold ready for pickup
+###  cancel– returns success or failure, when attempting to abandon a hold ready for pickup

 https://server:port/cgi-bin/sb.cgi?report=cancel&uid=21967002133994&dbkey=1234566